jeffbski/redux-logic/examples/async-fetch-vanilla/README.md

 # Async Fetch Vanilla

-This is an example of using redux-logic for async fetching with axios triggered by a `POLLS_FETCH` action type.
+This is an example of using redux-logic for async fetching with axios triggered by a `USERS_FETCH` action type.

 It builds action creators and reducers without using any helper libraries.